 When you receive The Setpoint Diet book and finish reading it, give the 21-day challenge a try.
 This challenge is not only the fastest and safest way to lower your setpoint weight by at least 10 pounds in three weeks, but it can also help make the SANE eating and lifestyle upgrades in The Setpoint Diet book habitual.

-The 21-Day Challenge combines optimal foods with nutraceuticals, smarter exercise, and other techniques scientifically proven to lower your setpoint weight.
-Just think of the 21-Day Challenge is a “crash course” in SANE eating, one that will end yo-yo dieting for good!
+The 21-Day Challenge combines optimal foods with nutraceuticals, smarter exercise, and other techniques that have been scientifically proven to lower your setpoint weight.
+Just think of the 21-Day Challenge as a “crash course” in SANE eating, one that will end yo-yo dieting for good!

-Next Step: End Yo-Yo Dieting and Adopt a Healthy Lifestyle with the Help of Setpoint Diet Book and the SANE
+Next step: End yo-yo dieting and adopt a healthy lifestyle with the help of the Setpoint Diet Book and the SANE plan.

 Ready to finally break free from the yo-yo dieting rollercoaster by balancing your hormones and lowering your body’s setpoint weight?